EHampton252/example-application/docs/getting-started/building-the-web-project.md

-# Building the Initial Repository
+# Building the Initial Web Project

 Wether you create the repo locally first and post to Github or Azure is up to your personal preference, however I would recommend creating the repo in which ever cloud repo you are using (in the case of this project, it's Github).